cjstoddard/PicoCalc-uf2/uf2/README.md

 Update 4-5-2025

 Added MicroPython for the Pico 2 and Pico 2 W. The source and such can be had from the original website, https://github.com/zenodante/PicoCalc-micropython-driver.

+Updated 4-17-2025

+Updated the MicroPython uf2 files for the lates builds.